 The appellate court explained that proving proximate (legal) cause requires showing a causal connection.
 There has to be a reasonable basis to conclude it’s more likely than not that the defendant’s actions were a cause in fact of what happened.
 A mere possibility of that causation isn’t enough.
 The SUV driver claimed there was no evidence that his negligent actions contributed to the first collision (the rear-ending), and there also was no evidence that his actions legally caused injuries to the mother and baby in the second collision.
 The appellate court noted that the truck driver testified that the SUV had not stopped him from moving left to change lanes, but only that as he hit his brakes, they locked, pulling him right, so he went onto the right shoulder rather than into the left lane to avoid crashing.

 The appellate court found that the undisputed evidence showed the SUV driver’s actions didn’t cause the collision.
 It also noted that there was no direct evidence of causation related to the baby’s death and the mother’s injuries.
 There was also no clear evidence about which of the crashes caused or was more likely to have caused the baby and mother’s injuries.
 Following the holding of Berry v.
 Hamilton, the court reasoned that when a party relies on inferences to prove a point, the inferences must tend in a legal way to establish the conclusion sought, and they must also render less probable any inconsistent conclusions.
 If, as in the plaintiff’s case here, they only raise conjecture, there can’t be a recovery.
 The judgment was reversed.

-The Atlanta car accident attorneys at Christopher Simon Attorney at Law have substantial experience and are ready to help you with your possible case.
+The Atlanta tractor trailer accident attorneys at Christopher Simon Attorney at Law have substantial experience and are ready to help you with your possible case.
 Feel free to contact us for a complimentary case consultation if you are interested in learning more about the difficulties you may encounter and the options you may have.